-As for high-tech services, the regions analysed are relatively evenly split into those 57 regions which have gained and those 60 which have lost in terms of employment share.
-The pattern is somewhat surprising, as one might expect a more widely spread growth resulting from the increased deindustrialisation of advanced regional economies.
+As for high-tech services, the regions analyzed are relatively evenly split into those 57 regions that have gained and those 60 that have lost in terms of employment share.
+The pattern is somewhat surprising, as one might expect more widely spread growth resulting from the increased deindustrialization of advanced regional economies.
 However, the growth in the offshoring of high-technology services in many advanced regions appears to have dampened employment growth.
-Of the former group, 13 regions have made a double-digit growth annually.
+Of the former group, 13 regions achieved double-digit annual growth.
 The top 10 includes five Chinese regions (Zhejing, Shandong, Tianjin, Shanghai, and Guangdong) and three Australian regions (New South Wales, Western, and Victoria), as well as Région de Bruxelles-Capitale and Switzerland.
 The worst performing regions are Vlaams Gewest, Shiga, and Kanagawa, followed by two Dutch regions (Noord-Nederland and West-Nederland), four US regions (Chicago-Naperville-Joliet, San Antonio, Atlanta-Sandy Springs-Marietta, and Houston-Sugar Land-Baytown), and Lombardia.